michael-borck/fbl-six-months-later/source/presentation.md

 When should AI provide student feedback directly, and when should it draft feedback for faculty review?
 Get this wrong and either you miss learning opportunities, or you create teacher bottlenecks.

 **These aren't technical questions.
-They're organizational design questions.
+They're organisational design questions.
 Leadership questions.**

 [Make eye contact with Board] And that's actually good news for you.
 Because it means the path forward isn't "hire more AI experts" - though we need some.
 The path forward is "get clear on how decisions should be made, who's accountable, and where human judgment is essential."